20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 #### Physically accurate redshifting

-The nice thing here is that with the approximation that an accretion disk is a blackbody radiator, we can directly redshift it, and end up with an accurate visual colour out of the other end.
-Its fairly straightforward to do, as mentioned before, you can directly redshift the temperature of a blackbody radiator.
-Then, given the temperature, we can calculate the colour that it visually represents
+The nice thing here is that with the approximation that an accretion disk is a blackbody radiator, we can directly redshift the temperature[^peculiar], and so end up with an accurate visual colour out of the other end:

+$$T_{obs} = \frac{T_{emit}}{1+z}$$

+[^peculiar]: Redshifting a blackbody radiator has the surprising property that it represents another blackbody radiator at a different temperature, which feels unlikely but is apparently true

-Given that mapping a temperature to a colour is an expensive process, I simply chuck the whole thing precalculated into a big buffer indexed by temperature, and call it a day
+Given that mapping a temperature to a colour is an expensive process, I simply chuck the whole thing into a big buffer indexed by temperature, and call it a day

 ##### Code